kmc6/F1/README.md

 # Fix datatypes for numerical or datetime columns
 df_drv['dob'] = pd.to_datetime(df_drv['dob'])
 ```
-<sup>Figure 4 - Python script to replace missing values for 'driverRef' and chang datatype for 'dob'.</sup>
+<sup>Figure 3 - Example Python script to replace missing values for 'driverRef' and change datatype for 'dob'/sup>

 #### L3 - Data Transformations
-The data pipeline also performed transformations to the data to reveal quick insights e.g. the 'df_results' and 'df_drv' data frames were merged together and grouped by 'driverRef' and 'points' to plot a bar chart showing the top-10 drivers with highest total career points (figure 5).
+The data pipeline also performed transformations to reveal quick insights e.g. 'df_results' and 'df_drv' dataframes were merged and grouped to show the top 10 drivers with highest total career points (figure 4).

 ```python
 # EDA for Drivers dataset: key business insight - top-10 drivers with highest career points